tarkah/grout/README.md

 ## Config

+See [example config](https://github.com/tarkah/grout/wiki/Example-Config) in the wiki for a full list of all options.

 - A configuration file will be created at `%APPDATA%\grout\config.yml` that can be customized.
 You can also open the config file from the system tray icon.

 ## TODO